C-Chads/tinygl/README.md

 The changelog is as such:
 * Disabled all non-RGBA rendering modes.
 The only supported mode is now RGBA.

+* Implemented new functions and some of GL 1.1's prototypes including polygon stipple.

+* Fixed a myriad of bugs
 NEW FUNCTIONS
 ###